What dates do Leaders need to be available?

 - Visa application fees (if a visa is required for entrance to your program country, The Experiment will assist you with the visa application process).

-Where do Leaders stay during the Leader Training Week?
+Where do Leaders stay during Staff Training?

 Where do Leaders stay during the programs?
 Do Leaders stay with a host family like the students do?